RoanBrand/gobroke/README.md

 * `check_origin` ensures that Origin request header is present and that the origin host is equal to request Host header before accepting a connection
 ##### Authentication and Authorization
 * The `Auther` interface can be used to easily implement wrappers for external auth systems.
 See `auth.go`
+* A basic useful implementation can be found under the included `auth` package

 ## Test
 * `make test`